justingreerbbi/Reaper-Net/README.md

 to allow complete off-grid mapping with the ability to be tied into digital communications and SigOSINT.
 ADS, Meshtastic, LoraWan, GPS, node tracking, and much more!
 This project is pretty cross-platform as of now and will continue to be if I can help it.

+-   Reaper Node MUST be plugged in before starting Reaper Net if you want to use messaging.
+-   Reaper Main MUST be plugged in before starting Reaper Net if you want to use GPS and LTE.

 ## Todos

 -   Add ADS support.